-Reported Profit after Tax increased 16.9% to $14.4 million.
-Operating profit after tax (that is, excluding the impacts of net after tax gains and losses on sale or impairment of non-current assets, fair value movements in derivative financial instruments and prior period tax adjustments) increased by 10.8% to $13.6 million.
+Reported profit after tax increased 16.0% to $16.6 million.
+Underlying operating profit after tax (that is, excluding the impacts of non-recurring asset sales, fair value movements in derivative financial instruments, investment allowance benefits, prior period tax adjustments and acquisition related expenses) increased by 18.5% to $15.8 million.

 Andrew Smith, InvoCare’s Chief Executive Officer said: